breadcat/blog.minskio.co.uk/content/posts/personal-vim-cheatsheet.md

 v enters visual mode
 V enters visual mode, whole lines

+0 move to the start of the line
 $ move to the end of the line
 ^ move to the start of the line
 % jump to matching parenthesis
+W jump one word right

 :s/old/new/ replace old with new once on a line :s/old/new/g replace old with new every time on a line